InScight-Magazine/Content/Issue6/subfiles/atri.typ

 #let abstract = "Take a walk through the Carboniferous, when dragonflies the size of hawks ruled the skies — and discover how oxygen, temperature, and evolution conspired to shape the rise and fall of these insect giants.
 This article dives into the deep-time data and modern models that reveal why ancient insects grew so large, and why they never did again."
 #let coverImage = "atri.svg"
 #let authorImage = "atri.jpeg"
-#let authorInfo = "*Atri Majumdar* is an undergraduate working in paleontology.
-His primary passion lies in theoretical paleontology and macroevolutionary theory.
-He is currently working on a collaborative project between the University of Oslo (Norway) and Lunds University (Sweden) that explores the evolution of dragonflies.
-Outside of geology he is an avid bass player and has an active band called Nakshattra Krittika."
+#let authorInfo = "*Atri Majumdar* is an undergraduate at IISER Kolkata with a primary passion for theoretical paleontology and macroevolutionary theory.
+He currently works in the IISER Kolkata paleobiology lab under Dr. Subhronil Mondal and is also part of a collaborative project between the University of Oslo (Norway) and Lund University (Sweden) exploring the evolution of dragonflies.
+Outside of geology, he is an avid bass player and performs with his band, Nakshattra Krittika."
-#let received = (month: 10, day: 14, year: 2025)
+#let received = (month: 10, day: 21, year: 2025)
 #let category = "Earth Sciences"
 #let reviewedBy = ("Suddhajit Bishayee", "Archita Sarkar", "Swarnendu Saha")